mindspore-ai/docs/lite/lite_en.md

                 <span style="color:#1a1c33;">Use TimeProfiler to Analyze the Time Consumption</span>
             </div>
             <div style="font-size:0.9rem; color:#333">
-            After model conversion and before inference, you can use the TimeProfiler tool to analyze the time consumption of forward inference at the network layer of a MindSpore Lite model.
+            After model conversion and before the inference, you can use the TimeProfiler tool to analyze the time consumption of forward inference at the network layer of a MindSpore Lite model.
             </div>
         </div>
     </a>